cscipher/Emotion-detection-deep-learning/README.md

 # Emotion-detection-deep-learning
-Emotion detection with python with Open-CV and model prepared with deep learning using Tensorflow and Keras.
+Emotion detection with python, Open-CV and model prepared with deep learning using Tensorflow and Keras.

 ## Required libraries
 Install the required libraries (on linux, use pip3)